Diarrhea 101: Causes, Symptoms, and How to Treat It

 Common Causes of Diarrhea

-• Chronic Conditions: Conditions such as inflammatory bowel disease (IBD), irritable bowel syndrome (IBS), or celiac disease can cause chronic cases.
+• Chronic Conditions: Ongoing health issues like inflammatory bowel disease (IBD), irritable bowel syndrome (IBS), or celiac disease can also lead to long-term diarrhea.

 FAQs